luky1971/SurvivalShouter/Readme.md

 at the top of the Unity editor.
 Only Windows (both 32-bit and 64-bit) is currently supported.

 You have to play within the Unity editor because the Unity player for standalone builds has problems with plugins that depend on other plugins.
-Therefore, prebuilt executables for this game are not provided.
+Therefore, prebuilt executables for this game are not provided until we find a workaround.

 Survival "Shouter" adds "shouting" (ie, a speech recognition element) to the top-down shooting gameplay of the original.
-Most of the controls are the same as the original: you move with WASD, use the cursor to aim, and click to shoot (this version does not currently support mobile platforms).
+Most of the controls are the same as the original: you move with WASD, use the cursor to aim, and left-click to shoot (this version does not currently support mobile platforms).
 In addition, you can use the following voice commands to set a bomb:

 * "Bombs away!"
 * "Set bomb"
 * "Blow them up!"
 * "Boom!"
+* (or something else with the word "bomb", "blow", or "boom" in it)

 Note: bombs hurt (a lot).
 We recommend you run away after setting one.
-You will also note that there is a cooldown between bombs.

 ## Technology